 So what can you do in the event you think your pipes might be frozen?
 Service Experts Heating & Air Conditioning is here to with a couple tips.

-There are a few signs that can alert you to a frozen pipe.
-If you notice a water line covered in frost or any lumps within the pipe, that is a pretty distinct sign that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just understand that not all plumbing pipes are easy to see.
-If you turn on the sink and the water is not running, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes are likely frozen.
+If you catch a water pipe covered in frost or any bulges within the pipe, that it’s a pretty clear sign that your water pipe is frozen.
+While it seems pretty easy to know if your water lines are frozen, keep in mind not all plumbing pipes are visible.
+If you turn on the shower and the water isn’t coming out, or not flowing properly, or your toilets aren’t refilling after your flush, that’s also an indication that your pipes may be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and reach out to your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.
+Remember, first things first – turn off your home’s water supply.
+Then, call a professional plumber immediately.
+As you wait on the plumber to arrive, start cleaning up the water with a mop, cloths, sponges – whatever you have – to sop up as much water as you possibly can before it causes damage.
+If the damage is serious, go ahead and give your insurance agent a call – most homeowners insurance covers burst pipes that end up with water damage.

 Don’t wait until an emergency occurs to find out how to power off your water supply.
 Take a few minutes now to learn right where your water supply valve is located and how to correctly shut off the water to your home.
 A little preparation now will save you precious time during a plumbing emergency.